AdamMeyers/The_Termolator/README.md

 	 For more information of Project Gutenberg, go to: https://www.gutenberg.org/

    b) subdirectory: OANC-test
-      command:      $TERMOLATOR/run_termolator.sh foreground.list background.list .txt biology True False 30000 5000 $TERMOLATOR false
+      command:      $TERMOLATOR/run_termolator.sh foreground.list background.list .txt biology True False 30000 5000 $TERMOLATOR False False False

       -- This run will be faster than the previous run per term generated.
-If False is replaced by True, the system will take an extra 3 hours (about 1 second for each of 10,000 terms), but the results will be better.
+If the False in field in field 6 is replaced by True, the system will take an extra 3 hours (about 1 second for each of 10,000 terms), but the results will be better.

       -- These texts are taken from the Open American National Corpus (OANC), a project devoted to collecting